 - How to become a Virtual Assistant is a question we answer, with our VA Mastery Course training – where we train PAs and EAs to have their own VA business.

-- We help VAs maintain professional development and business growth – with our subscription-based VA Help Desk.
+- We help VAs maintain professional development and business growth – with our subscription-based VA Membership.

 - And if you’ve already started out in business and are now wanting to take it to another more profitable level, whilst working on your goals with the support and guidance of a very experienced Coach and Mentor – The Luminary One to One Private Coaching and Mentoring recognises that every business is different, no matter how similar they are – so would be perfect for you!